GitTables/gittables.github.io/about.md

 ```

 #### Tables
+In total, the full GitTables collection consists of XXM tables.

-A table consists of:
+Each table consists of:
 - Columns: reflects the measured attribute.
 - Rows: assumed to represent a measured entity.
 - Header: denoting the semantic references of each column.
-- Values: reflecting measurements of the entity and.
+- Values: reflecting an attribute's value of an entity.

 #### Metadata
 The table-specific metadata consists of the following: